k-box/k-box/docs/developer/commands/user-import-command.md

 # Import Users in batch and assign them to projects

-Starting from DMS version 0.7.0 there is the ability to perform user creation in batch, which means that is possible to creates a high number of users by using a file that describe the characteristics of those users.
+Starting from K-Box version 0.7.0 there is the ability to perform user creation in batch, which means that is possible to creates a high number of users by using a file that describe the characteristics of those users.

-The ability to perform the mass user creation is available only in the form of a maintenance command, therefore physical access to the running DMS instance is required.
+The ability to perform the mass user creation is available only in the form of a maintenance command, therefore physical access to the running K-Box instance is required.

 **Please use UTF-8 encoded CSV files**